Where can you eat well in Neanderland?

 The menu concludes with a selection of cheeses from the Windrather organic farms with apricot confit or fig mustard and fruit bread, a baba au rhum with confit spice pineapple, mango sorbet, kaffir lime, green curry and coconut and finally espresso with a selection of Christmas cookies.

-During our menu, we can not only observe what is happening in the kitchen, which runs smoothly, but also admire the way the staff treats the guests.
-In the Sternberg family, hospitality is definitely a top priority.
-Casual hospitality ensures that every guest feels comfortable.
-The harmony within the team is transferred to the guests, with whom the senior boss and his wife are happy to sit at the table and make them feel welcome.
+Casual hospitality ensures that every guest feels at home.
+The harmony within the team is passed on to the guests, with whom the senior manager and his wife are happy to sit down at the table and make them feel welcome.

 Our conclusion: you can eat well in Neanderland in Haus Stemberg, which offers the finest enjoyment in a hospitable ambience.
 It's also available at prices that everyone can afford.
 There's only one thing you should do.
 Reserve a table!
 Because Haus Sternberg is popular in the region.
 Many of the guests are already reserving a table for their next visit.